 Check out the two headlines below.
-Both create curiosity, but the first headline lures the reader in just that little but more than the second headline.
+Both create curiosity, but the first headline lures the reader in just that little bit more than the second headline.

-Blogging: Expectations VS Reality or What I learnt While Blogging
+Blogging: Expectations VS Reality or What I learned While Blogging

 You can use tools like Hubspots Headline Generator to create more enticing headlines for your blog.
 Try to entice your readers to click on your blog post, whether it is posted on social media, another blogger website, or in the search engine result pages.

 I believe the best way to entice a user to create curiosity in your headline.
 Tease the user that you will reveal something they need to know…otherwise they’ll be out of the loop.
 Constant Contact has a great blog post on the three core factors that trigger curiosity.

 Outbrain is a company which shared sponsored content under genuine news articles, and their entire business is based around displaying a catchy headline, and an accompanying image, to generate as many clicks for their clients as possible.
 They have done plenty of research into headlines and posted a number of articles on this topic.
 Two worth a read are The Art of the Headline and 9 Headline Tips to Help You Connect With Your Target Audience.